Surfshark B.V.: Technology

 In December 2019, Surfshark implemented GPS-Spoofing for Android, letting users change their device's physical geolocation to one of the server's locations.
 That same year, Surfshark launched Surfshark Alert and Surfshark Search.

 Surfshark uses IKEv2, OpenVPN, and WireGuard connection protocols in its applications.
 All data transferred via Surfshark servers is encrypted using an AES-256-GCM encryption standard.

 In July 2020, Surfshark announced its entire server network is running on RAM-only servers.

 In 2021, Surfshark launched Surfshark Antivirus & Incogni.
-That same year, Surfshark also launched a cookie pop-up blocker, an in-app notification center, new browser extensions, and a macOS app and started moving their servers to 10Gbps.
+That same year, Surfshark also launched a cookie pop-up blocker, adblocker CleanWeb, an in-app notification center, new browser extensions, a macOS app and started moving their servers to 10Gbps.

 In February 2022, Surfshark added the IP rotator feature and released the Surfshark Nexus technology.
 Nexus uses Software Defined Networking (SDN) to connect Surfshark’s VPN servers into a single, global network.

 In May 2022, Surfshark announced Linux GUI, added real-time protection to Surfshark Antivirus & added a pause feature to the VPN app.
 In June 2022, Surfshark shut down physical servers in India in response to the new data law.
 In August 2022, Surfshark added a manual WireGuard connection feature.
 In October 2022, Surfshark reached 100 different server country locations.